phdsystems/adentic-boot/doc/3-design/service-discovery-system.md

 **Key Components**:
 - `@Provider` - Meta-annotation for marking provider implementations and fields
-- `Providers` - Facade for provider lookup and field injection
+- `Services` - Facade for service lookup and field injection
-- `ProviderWeaver` - Registry managing ServiceLoader integration and caching
+- `ServiceDiscovery` - Registry managing ServiceLoader integration and caching
 - `ProviderException` - Exception thrown when providers cannot be found or injected

 **Dependencies**: